Event and tenses

 Common timespan

-Each use of pan interacts with a time interval stored in the context called the common timespan.
-Each pan states that the physical entity exists during the common timespan (but may exist outside of it), and words describing an action like etiansa (eat) states that the common timespan is contained during the timespan of the action.
+Each use of pan interacts with a time interval (formed by a start and end instant, and a specific path connecting them) stored in the context called the common timespan.
+Each pan states that the physical entity exists during the common timespan (it may exist outside of it), and words describing an action like etiansa (eat) states that the common timespan is contained during the timespan of the action.
 The common timespan is thus the intersection of all the time spans of all involved physical entities and actions.

 This common timespan is placed in the context by ski and time relations words, which constrain it to be maximal (given some timespan x, there doesn’t exist another timespan y that contains x which makes the proposition true; this timespan y is not contained by one or many timespans of involved physical entities or actions).

-This design allows to easily express events involving many entities an actions.
+This design allows to easily express events involving many entities and actions.
 The sentence “In this room there is an cat, and you eating an apple” expresses the presence of the cat while you’re eating an apple.
-The existence of the cat, you, the apple and the action of eating all contains the common timespan.
+The existence of the cat, you, the apple and the action of eating all contains the common timespan (and they can unfold outside of it).

 Time anchor

-The time anchor is a timespan that is automatically stated to be contained by the sentence common timespan.
+The time anchor is a timespan that is automatically stated to be contained by the sentence common timespan, and which is usually the present.

 Time relations